shriphani/blog/_src/posts/2014-04-13-consistent-hashing-in-clojure.md

 ([this blog](http://www.tomkleinpeter.com/2008/03/17/programmers-toolbox-part-3-consistent-hashing/)
 post has a few good graphics illustrating this algorithm).

-In clojure, the basic consistent hashing algorithm can be implemented
-easily:

 Now, I wanted to perform a simulation of this algorithm in clojure to see empirically how good the performance is.
 I basically simulated 100 assignments.
 This experiment essentially can be thought of as: 100